 - Within one week of the start of any placement;

 - Then at intervals of no more than six weeks during the first year of the placement;

 - Thereafter, at intervals of not more than six weeks (or 3 months if the placement is intended to last until the child is 18);

-- Where a child is in a designated long-term foster placement visits after the first year may take place at intervals of not more than six months. where the child, being of sufficient age and understanding, has agreed to be visited at this minimum frequency.
+- Where a child is in a designated long-term foster placement visits, after the first year may take place at intervals of not more than six months.
+The child should be of sufficient age and understanding, and has agreed to be visited at this minimum frequency.
 A decision to move to six monthly visits must be taken by the social worker in conjunction with the Team Manager and agreed through the LAC Review process with the IRO.